 How To Get There

-Terra Minoika Villas is located on the edge of Kato Zakros Village with stunning views to the sea in east authentic east Crete.
+Terra Minoika Boutique Resort is located on the edge of Kato Zakros Village with stunning views to the sea in east authentic east Crete.

 From May through mid-October there are direct charter flights to Sitia (45km) and, more frequently, to the capital Heraklion (171km).
 Tickets can be bought in advance for almost all flights via our partner website.